HannachiHassen/Katalon-APITesting/README.md

           }

   Step 3.
 Refer the value of the local variable from a Global Variable Step 4.
-Add te 2nd API request in the test case
+Add the 2nd API request in the test case Step 5.
+In Script section add groovy script to extract value from 1st API Response & store in Global Variable

+ ## Chaining API requests for a XML response using Groovy scripts

+   Step 1.
+Add the first API in Test case
+   Step2.
+Parameterize the value where extracted data needs to be referred
+         Create a variable in variables section
+         Refer the value in the request

+          <tem:Arg1>${num1}</tem:Arg1>
+          <tem:Arg2>10</tem:Arg2>

+  Step 3.
+Refer the value of the local variable from a Global Variable Step 4.
+Add the API request in the test case
   Step 5.
-In Script section add groovy script to extract value from 1st API Response & store in Global Variable
+In Script section add groovy script to extract value from 1st API Response and store in Global Variable Step 6.
+Run and validate